metaplex-foundation/mpl-candy-guard/README.md

 ---
 ### 💡 Update:
 Candy Guard v0.2.0 updated the serialization logic for the arguments of the `initialize` and `update` instructions.
-Instead of using a typed struct as the arrgument, these instructions expect a `[u8]` represeting the custom serialized struct.
+Instead of using a typed struct as the argument, these instructions expect a `[u8]` represeting the custom serialized struct.
 This is to ensure adding new guards in the future does not affect clients.

 If you are using the `mpl-candy-guard` npm package, you can serialize the `CandyMachineData` object using:
 ```typescript